snip/flightLGo/contrib/installFlightLGoasService.md

-# Script to install flightLGo as Systemd Service
+# Install flightLGo as Systemd Service

-Install flightLGo as a systemd service.
-Systemd services are automatically started when your system boots, stopped when the system is shutdown.
-Furthermore the service is restarted when crashed.
+Systemd services are automatically started when your system boots, stopped when the system is shut down.
+Furthermore the service is restarted when it crashed.

 ## Disclaimer

-This program comes with ABSOLUTELY NO WARRANTY.
+Usage of the below script is on your own risk without ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under GPL v3.0 conditions

 ## Concept